openstax/napkin-notes/phil/openstax-editor-review.md

     ![image](https://cloud.githubusercontent.com/assets/253202/18447911/a18e8ea8-78f6-11e6-84f1-677710104c74.png)

-You currently cannot:

 - refresh the page
     ![image](https://cloud.githubusercontent.com/assets/253202/18446360/01b62928-78f0-11e6-880c-678d15eb93a2.png)
-- save (but maybe it's just phil having problems)
+- save

+You cannot:

+- currently see a prompt when you have unsaved changes

+**Notes**

+- difficult to focus on various elements
+- copy and paste is clunky

 # Page HTML Editing